tolauwae/phd-thesis/src/remote/remote.typ

 The WebAssembly System Interface (WASI) @hickey20:webassemblywasi is a collection of standardized APIs for system level interfaces.
 It is not part of the official WebAssembly standard, but is widely used.
 When developing our callback system, WASI had partial support for the _pthreads_ API.
-In recent years, WASI has started to developed their uniform architecture for interoperable interactions with the host environment, called the _component model_. // todo ref
+In recent years, WASI has started to developed their uniform architecture for interoperable interactions with the host environment, called the _component model_ @webassemblycomponent-model.
-As part of the component model, WASI is working on a new async proposal that goes beyond our callback system, and aims add native support for asynchronous functions to the component model.
+As part of the component model, WASI is working on a new async proposal that goes beyond our callback system, and aims to add native support for asynchronous functions to the component model.
 We conjecture that this proposal could be used to implement a callback handling system similar to the one we have described in this chapter.
 However, at the time of writing, the proposal is still being actively developed for the next major version of the component model.
 //The WASI `pthreads` API could be used to implement interrupts in WebAssembly.
 WASI provides a means to access system level APIs in WebAssembly.
 As with our approach, these API functions can be imported from a module named `env`.
 The expectation is that the WASI `pthreads` API could be used to implement a callback handling system.
 Again, this is currently only an idea, as we are not aware of anyone actually realizing such an implementation.
-Building a callback handling system on top of WASI already has its own challenges, but using it on embedded systems adds an additional layer of constraints.
+Building a callback handling system on top of WASI has its own challenges, but using it on embedded systems adds an additional layer of constraints.
 As a start, simply supporting the full WASI specification on embedded devices has proven to be complicated in practice @massey21:wasm3.

 //To the best of our knowledge there is no WebAssembly runtime for constrained devices that fully supports WASI.
 Moreover, this approach does not seem to have much traction in the community, as there are several online discussion threads to add a more dedicated API for asynchronous interrupts to WASI#note[In particular the #link(
 //    "https://github.com/WebAssembly/WASI/issues/79",